Ivory Coast profile - Timeline

 2009 May - Former rebels hand over 10 northern zones to civilian administrators, as part of the process of returning the northern part of the country to state control.

-2010 December - Election commission declares Mr Ouattara the winner of the run-off.
+2010 December - Election commission declares Mr Ouattara the winner of presidential election run-off.
 Mr Gbagbo refuses to accept result and dispute between the two camps soon escalates into violence.

 2011 September - Truth, Reconciliation and Dialogue Commission - aimed at forging unity after post-election violence that left about 3,000 people dead and 500,000 displaced - is launched.